-Microsoft Excel is a popular spreadsheet program used to store, format and organize the data.
-It is an integral part of the most business organization that is used to perform budgeting, create financial statements, create balance sheets and other accounting functions.
+Microsoft Excel is a popular spreadsheet program used to store, format, and organize the data.
+It is an integral part of most business organization that is used to perform budgeting, create financial statements, create balance sheets, and other accounting functions.
 Excel Spreadsheets are also most commonly used to perform complex mathematical operations.

 Track multiple projects in Excel